 Scope of Inheritance Tax for non-Domicile UK asset holders

-Where an individual is UK domiciled or deemed domiciled at the date of the taxable event, his global assets are within the charge of inheritance tax, subject to any specific reliefs or exemptions.
-All UK assets are under the scope of inheritance tax, regardless of your status.
+Where an individual is UK domiciled or deemed domiciled at the date of the taxable event.
+Their global assets are within the inheritance tax charge, subject to specific reliefs or exemptions.
+All UK assets are under inheritance tax, regardless of your status.

-Individuals who are neither domiciled nor deemed domiciled in the UK are only liable to inheritance tax in respect of their UK assets.
+Individuals who are neither domiciled nor deemed domiciled in the UK are only liable to inheritance tax regarding their UK assets.
 Their non-UK assets are ‘excluded property’ and outside the scope of IHT.

-Since 6 April 2017, the shares of an overseas company holding UK residential property are regarded as UK assets for IHT purposes.
-At present, there is no charge to IHT on shares in overseas companies owning UK commercial property, however, you are liable now for capital gains tax – when you dispose of the asset, it will be assessed for gains made from April 2015 until the date of sale.
+Since 6 April 2017, the shares of an overseas company holding UK residential property are considered UK assets for IHT purposes.
+There is no charge to IHT on shares in overseas companies owning UK commercial property.
+However, you are liable now for capital gains tax.
+When you dispose of the asset, for gains made from April 2015 until the date of sale.

-The domicile or residence status of the beneficiary is not relevant for UK inheritance tax purposes.
+The beneficiary’s domicile or residence status is irrelevant for UK inheritance tax purposes.

 Rate of Tax

 Every individual has a Nil Rate Band (currently £325,000) to offset against his chargeable assets.

 Since 6 April 2017, an additional Residential Nil Rate Band may be available.
 If the deceased’s primary residence (or equivalent value) is inclusive in their chargeable estate.